GRAAL-Research/deepparse/docs/source/index.rst

 Use deepparse to

-- use the pre-trained models to parse multinational addresses,
+- use the pre-trained models to parse multinational addresses with or without attention mechanism,
 - retrain our pre-trained models on new data to parse multinational addresses,
 - retrain our pre-trained models with your own prediction tags easily,
 - retrain a new seq2seq addresses parsing models easily.